lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 MAC value and the protectionAlg MAY be one of the options described in CMP Algorithms Section 6.1 [RFCCCCC].

+The PasswordBasedMac is specified as follows (see also [RFC4211] and [RFC9045]):

+  id-PasswordBasedMac OBJECT IDENTIFIER ::= {1 2 840 113533 7 66 13}
+  PBMParameter ::= SEQUENCE {
+     salt                OCTET STRING,
+     owf                 AlgorithmIdentifier,
+     iterationCount      INTEGER,
+     mac                 AlgorithmIdentifier
+  }

+In the above protectionAlg, the salt value is appended to the shared secret input.
+The OWF is then applied iterationCount times, where the salted secret is the input to the first iteration and, for each successive iteration, the input is set to be the output of the previous iteration.
+The output of the final iteration (called "BASEKEY" for ease of reference, with a size of "H") is what is used to form the symmetric key.
+If the MAC algorithm requires a K-bit key and K <= H, then the most significant K bits of BASEKEY are used.
+If K > H, then all of BASEKEY is used for the most significant H bits of the key, OWF("1" || BASEKEY) is used for the next most significant H bits of the key, OWF("2" || BASEKEY) is used for the next most significant H bits of the key, and so on, until all K bits have been derived.
+[Here "N" is the ASCII byte encoding the number N and "||" represents concatenation.]

+Note: It is RECOMMENDED that the fields of PBMParameter remain constant throughout the messages of a single transaction (e.g., ir/ip/certConf/pkiConf) to reduce the overhead associated with PasswordBasedMac computation.

 #### Key Agreement
 {: id="sect-5.1.3.2"}